liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/05-advanced-configuration.markdown

 ### Adding Index Configurations

-The `additionalIndexConfigurations` configuration defines extra settings (in JSON or YAML) that are applied to the @product@ index when it's created.
+The `additionalIndexConfigurations` configuration defines extra settings (in JSON or YAML) that are applied to the @sharepoint@ index when it's created.
 For example, you can create custom analyzers and filters using this setting.
 For a complete list of available settings, see the [Elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/index-modules.html).